DeaDBeeF-Player/deadbeef/README.md

 [The Official Website](http://deadbeef.sf.net).

-If you wish to chat with developers, join us on [Slack](https://deadbeef-slack.herokuapp.com), or [Discord](https://discord.gg/GTVvgSqZrr).
+If you wish to chat with developers, join us on [Discord](https://discord.gg/GTVvgSqZrr).

 ## Download official releases (only GNU/Linux and Windows)